Academic research on police transparency

 2

-Multiple experimental and observational studies demonstrate that government transparency directly increases public trust and institutional legitimacy.
+Several experimental and observational studies show that government transparency increases public trust.
 Secrecy erodes the foundation of community policing.

 Source: Grimmelikhuijsen & Meijer (2014), Tyler (2006), Weitzer & Tuch (2005)